 If a financial advisor works as a registered investment advisor, they must provide clients with a disclosure document called an ADV Part Two.
 This provides details on all fees and any potential conflicts of interest.

 Types of Financial Advisor Careers

-There are many types of specialized financial advisors, many of which have overlapping skills:
+There are many types of financial advisors, many of which have overlapping and complimentary skills:

 A retirement advisor will take a detailed look at a client’s financial scenario and help put together a plan that will give various scenarios of how their retirement finances will play out based on investment decisions going forward.
 This will also include monthly income flows in retirement as well as tax considerations and rebalancing the portfolio as needed.